Patents, trade marks, copyright and designs in South Africa: overview

 A guide to intellectual property law in South Africa.
 The Main IPRs Q&A gives an overview of the protection and enforcement of the following IPRs: patents, trade marks, registered designs, unregistered designs, copyright and confidential information.

-To compare answers across multiple jurisdictions, visit the Patents, trade marks and designs Country Q&A tool.
+To compare answers across multiple jurisdictions, visit the Patents, trade marks, copyright and designs Country Q&A tool.

-A literary, dramatic, musical or artistic work or any other aesthetic creation.
+Literary, dramatic, musical or artistic works or any other aesthetic creations.

-A scheme, rule or method for performing a mental act, playing a game or doing business.
+Schemes, rules or methods for performing a mental act, playing a game or doing business.